 Investment LP means Rise Properties Limited Partnership, a British Columbia limited partnership.

-Investment LP Agreement means the agreement dated February 13, 2012 between the Trust and the Investment GP in respect of the Investment LP.
+Investment LP Agreement means the agreement dated February 13, 2012, as amended and restated August 10, 2017, between the Trust and the Investment GP in respect of the Investment LP.